 Due to the cold temperatures in their surroundings, an arctic fox will sometimes fight to keep warmth around their body.

-Arctic foxes do not hibernate like some other animals during the winter seasons, and therefore they make sure they reduce their locomotor activities.
-This aids in fat activities that are used later to generate heat and energy throughout their bodies.
+Arctic foxes do not hibernate like some other animals during the winter seasons.
+Therefore they make sure they reduce their locomotor activities—this aids in fat activities that are used later to generate heat and energy throughout their bodies.

 How Does the Arctic Fox Reproduce and Care for Their Young?

-The parents have to relocate litters to nearby dens to prevent predations of their pups, and that is why they mostly prefer natal dens.
+The parents have to relocate litters to nearby dens to prevent their pups’ predations, which is why they mostly prefer natal dens.
 These are typically found in ragged regions as they also act as a safe dock for the animals.

 Their ability to reproduce many pups, up to eighteen, depends on the availability of food around.
 The more lemmings to feed on (lemmings are their primary prey in the tundra), the more the pups they give birth to.